Narbonne: Frankish conquest of Septimania

 Arab and Berber Muslim troops retreating from Narbonne after the Frankish conquest of Septimania in 759.
 Illustration by Émile Bayard, 1880.

 The region of Septimania was the last unconquered province of the Visigothic Kingdom.
-The incursion into Septimania was motivated by the need to secure their territorial gains in Iberia.
-Arab and Berber Muslim forces began to campaign in Septimania in 719.
+Arab and Berber Muslim forces began to campaign in Septimania in 719, as their incursion was motivated by the need to secure their territorial gains in Iberia.
 The region was invaded by the Andalusian Muslims in 719, renamed as Arbūnah and turned into a military base for future operations by the Andalusian military commanders.
 It passed briefly to the Emirate of Córdoba, which had been expanding from the south during the same century, before its subsequent conquest by the Christian Franks in 759, who by the end of the 9th century renamed it as Gothia or Marca Gothica ("Gothic March").
-After the Frankish conquest of Narbonne in 759, the Muslim Arabs and Berbers were defeated by the Christian Franks and retreated to their Andalusian heartland after forty years of occupation, and the Carolingian king Pepin the Short came up reinforced.
+After the Frankish conquest of Narbonne in 759, the Muslim Arabs and Berbers were defeated by the Christian Franks and retreated to their Andalusian heartland, and the Carolingian king Pepin the Short came up reinforced.